At HPEPH, we work to help community members access sexual health services such as low cost birth control, and testing for infection and pregnancy.

 Case Management for STIs

-Public Health receives positive lab reports for reportable STIs for anyone with a health card address linked to our region.
+Public Health receives positive lab reports for reportable STIs for anyone with an address linked to our region.
 This triggers an investigation that includes sending a surveillance form to the health care provider who ordered the test.
-Public Health will work together with outside care providers to provide treatment and case management to clients who test positive for a reportable STI (chlamydia, gonorrhea and syphilis).
+Public Health will work together with health care providers to provide treatment and case management to clients who test positive for a reportable STI (chlamydia, gonorrhea and syphilis).
 To submit information directly to Public Health, please complete the online surveillance form.

 Medication for STIs